caohe/search-ads-system/README.md

 # Search Ads System
-Implement a search ads system which returns a list of recommended Ads for a query.
+Implement a search ads system which returns a list of recommended Ads for a search query.

 ## Development environment
 - **Memcached** is used to store rewritten queries, reverse indexes... etc.